-Advanced Clinical Studies in Psych Mental Health Nursing II
+Advanced Clinical Studies in Psych Mental Health Nursing II Credit Hours: 5 (150 clinical contact hours)

 Prerequisites: NURS 5340.
 This course focusses on the use of pertinent theories, research, evidence-based findings, practice guidelines and standards, and interdisciplinary collaboration to holistically assessment and manage complex health and mental health care needs/problems of groups and individuals across the continuum of care.
 Group theories and processes to effectively design, conduct, and evaluate strategies for a structured group therapy product are stressed.
 The performance of comprehensive psychiatric assessments/evaluations and analysis of client data to formulate differential diagnoses based on appropriate classification systems are emphasized.
 Students tailor their use of holistic psychotherapy modalities and intervention strategies for clients of selected populations.
 (Offered spring only)